juliebro/orca-sightings-api/docs/reference/sightings-resource/sightings-patch.md

-# `PATCH /sightings`: update part of an existing setting
+# `PATCH /sightings`: update part of an existing sighting

 Updates part of an existing sighting.